How to Create Captivating Visuals, Grow Your Following,

 Influencer posts use the fame of a celebrity or well-known public figure to promote your brand.
 These posts often include a visual of the influencer using or interacting with your product.
 One of the main benefits of influencer posts is gaining the attention of another audience.

 Example: Goal Zero shows renowned rock climber and photographer Alex Honnold using one of its solar power charging stations.
-Not only is Goal Zero reaching its own audience, it's also reaching Alex’s 500,000-plus Instagram follower base.
+Not only is Goal Zero reaching its own audience, but it's also reaching Alex’s 500,000-plus Instagram follower base.

 A motivational post combines a simple visual with an overlaid quote or uplifting text.
 These posts encourage your audience and amplify your brand values.
 While effective, try to post these sparingly to avoid looking cheesy.
 Apps like Quipio and Typic can help you add text to photos in a way that’s consistent with your brand guidelines.